chrisamanse/chrisamanse.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Chris Amanse, and I am a software engineer, currently focusing on Swift and iOS development.
-I am currently working at [Apple](https://www.apple.com/) as a iOS Engineer.
+I am currently working at [Apple](https://www.apple.com/) as an iOS Engineer.

 I'm passionate in learning and solving problems.
 I'm interested in automation, and cryptography.
 With my passion for coding, Swift, and cryptography, I've created a crypto library built in pure Swift called [CryptoKit](https://github.com/chrisamanse/CryptoKit), which is open source and available in GitHub.
 I'm an open source advocate, and I believe that open source is a huge contribution to the advancement of software and technology.
 I often read and contribute to open source projects, and publish most of my libraries in [GitHub](https://github.com/chrisamanse).